xebialabs/overthere/README.md

 # TODO
 * determine semantics of delete, mkdir, mkdirs, renameTo with respect to errors.
-* factor out dependencies that might cause a version clash for users of this library such as google collections and apache commons.
 * port scp -r functionality.
 * figure out what to do with the HostFileInputStreamTransformer filter.
 * figure out what to do with HostFileUtils.